adeptex/whispers/README.md

 ```

-The fastest way to tweak detection (ie: remove false positives and unwanted results) is to copy the default [config.yml](whispers/config.yml) into a new file, adapt it, and pass it as an argument to Whispers.
+The fastest way to tweak detection in a repeatable way (ie: remove false positives and unwanted results) is to copy the default [config.yml](whispers/config.yml) into a new file, adapt it, and pass it as an argument to Whispers, for example: `whispers -c config.yml -r starks target`.

-For example: `whispers -c config.yml -r starks target`
+Simple filtering based on rules and severity can also be done with CLI arguments directly, without having to provide a config file.
+See `whispers --info` for details.

 ## Custom rules